MonoTockyLab/MonoTockyLab.github.io/_posts/2024-03-29-reflections.md

     </div>
 </div>

+---

+#### Status Quo

-#### At that time, I believed that the Treg theory, which relied heavily on the findings of Asano et al 1996, would soon be revised.
+At that time, I believed that the Treg theory, which relied heavily on the findings of Asano et al 1996, would soon be revised.
 Unfortunately, that has not happened.

 Many textbooks and reviews have echoed the findings of Asano et al, despite the evidence to the contrary regarding neonatal Treg dynamics.
 More recently, a milestone article on Treg by [Svoboda, Nature, 2022](https://www.nature.com/articles/d42859-022-00048-z) still references the outdated notion as below.